 Was also registered as: VH-DHI and VH-AVR.

-Last of four aircraft ordered new by Qantas Airways Ltd
+This was the last of four aircraft ordered new by Qantas Airways Ltd - ?

 Built by de Havilland Aircraft of Canada Ltd, Downsview, Toronto, Ontario, Canada